Pacific Specialty Insurance Review: From an Industry Expert on Home Insurance

 - Comprehensive personal liability

-A peek at NAIC consumer data shows Pacific Specialty does have a very low complaint rate overall.
+A peek at NAIC consumer data shows Pacific Specialty does have a low complaint rate overall.
 NAIC’s Complaint Index Report reveals 19 complaints (2018), 17 complaints (2017), and 26 complaints (2016).
 Although 2016 and 2017 complaints do exceed the industry average for other property carriers, more recent years do fall below the national average.
-This suggests Pacific Specialty is working diligently to improve consumer satisfaction.
+The decreasing number of complaints suggests Pacific Specialty is working diligently to improve consumer satisfaction.

 Pacific customers can notify the carrier of a loss in a few different ways: